-- apply your knowledge of health and wellbeing developed over the course, to various scenarios learn to assess different factors that might influence an individual's health and wellbeing - interpret data about an individual's physical health - make person-centred recommendations to improve the health and wellbeing of individuals - evaluate the potential challenges the person may face in implementing health improvements How will I be assessed?
+- apply your knowledge of health and wellbeing developed over the course, to various scenarios - learn to assess different factors that might influence an individual's health and wellbeing - interpret data about an individual's physical health - make person-centred recommendations to improve the health and wellbeing of individuals. - evaluate the potential challenges the person may face in implementing health improvements.